 Getting a United States Passport in Metro Manila, Philippines isn’t difficult, but it’s not a simple as getting one in the United States.
 A renewal is easier to get than a new passport and if you’re an American living in the Philippines, a renewal is what you should be trying to get.

-According to the United States Embassy’s instruction page on how to Renew an Adult 10-Year Validity Passport, you need to fill out the DS-82 Application for a U.S. Passport and mail it to the Citizenship and Passport Unit at the United States Embassy.
-The unit will make an appointment for when you need to go in and pay the fee and arrange for it to be mailed to you.
+According to the United States Embassy’s instruction page on how to Renew an Adult Passport, you need to fill out the DS-82 Application for a U.S. Passport and mail it to the Citizenship and Passport Unit at the United States Embassy, along with a Dollar Demand Draft and the photos.

 All of this is pretty simple stuff until you get to the “mailed” part of it.
 Receiving mail on time (or even at all) isn’t something I trust in any part of the Philippines.
 Using the courier service the embassy contracted is probably the best way to make sure documents get from point A to point B in a reasonable time.
 If not, registered mail is a lot better than regular mail.

 Filling out the PDF form is easy, but you have to print it and send it.
 You can’t send it any other way.
 If you don’t have a printer, you’ll have to print it to a file and go somewhere (like an Internet café) to have it printed.